 At the University of Maryland I served in numerous leadership positions.
 I served as the undergraduate representative on the Faculty Affairs Committee of the University Senate.
 I participated in discussions of tenure and adjunct faculty issues, and salary inequities.
-Learning the inner-workings of the university taught me to respect faculty members because their work is more than simply lecturing and holding office hours.
-Many serve on committees and go above and beyond in their community participation.
 I learned the value of institutional service.

 Upon my return from a semester abroad, I was appointed Ambassador to the Maryland-in-Haifa study abroad program.
 I worked with the program’s director to increase turnout in the program.
 The program’s focus on conflict management is meaningful to me because I believe compromise can be reached when parties listen to each other and meet in the middle.
 While in Haifa I interned with the Haifa Forum for Interfaith Cooperation, attending interfaith events at different culturally relevant spots in the city.
 I also drafted a project proposal for the Fellowship Grove educational initiative, an interactive museum the Forum hopes to build to showcase the City of Haifa’s rich intercultural history.
 It is a city of peace.

 As vice president of the University of Maryland chapter of Pi Sigma Alpha, the National Political Science Honor Society, I organized a panel discussion entitled Law School vs. Graduate School.
 By asking a diverse group to be part of our panel, I tried to help my peers make a tough decision simpler.
-I want to equip my peers with the resources to make better decisions.
 Pi Sigma Alpha facilitated my involvement in the larger community of political science.
 I have joined the trademark professional associations of the discipline, including APSA, MPSA, SPSA, and ISPP.

-At The Ohio State University, I currently serve on the award committee for the Edward J. Ray Travel Award for Service and Scholarship, funded by the university-wide Council of Graduate Students, and the Grants Review Ad Hoc Committee, also through the graduate school.
+At The Ohio State University, I currently serve on the organizing committee for the department’s Undergraduate Immersion Conference, and the award committee for the Edward J. Ray Travel Award for Service and Scholarship, funded by the university-wide Council of Graduate Students, and the Grants Review Ad Hoc Committee, also through the graduate school.

-Outside of Ohio State I enjoy telling dad jokes (I got rid of the dad jeans though!), playing racquetball and tennis, watching hockey, baseball, and football, cooking and baking, and exploring and adventuring around Columbus and Ohio more generally--I don't like to sit still.
-I also appreciate a solid happy hour, and love and adore my Lhasa Apso Flipper.
+Outside of Ohio State I enjoy telling dad jokes (I got rid of the dad jeans though), playing racquetball and tennis, watching hockey, baseball, and football, cooking and baking, and exploring and adventuring around Columbus and Ohio more generally--I don't like to sit still.
+I also appreciate a solid happy hour, and love my dog Flipper.